Fasting is probably the single cheapest and most effective weight loss tool that exists.

 But, when we look at fasting in a logical way, it’s easy to see how many of these critiques could be interpreted as fear-mongering.

-After all, do you think it was possible for our ancestors (on the desert planes) to have access to food 24/7?
+After all, do you think it was possible for our ancestors (on the desert plains) to have access to food 24/7?

 The answer is obviously no.